0xcacti/ring/README.md

 - [x] Add payloads
 - [x] Add bell

-- [ ] Collect ping statistics
+- [x] Collect ping statistics
     - [x] Add async pinging so we can handle variable intervals and timeouts
     - [x] Add a mutexed stats struct that can be updated by the async pinging
     - [x] Add a interruptible loop by ctrl-c that will print the stats at the end
-    - [ ] Figure out how to not include killed pings in the stats
+    - [x] Figure out how to not include killed pings in the stats

-- [ ] Formating
+- [x] Formating
-    - [ ] Decide what should be included in the output
+    - [x] Decide what should be included in the output - meh it's fine
-    - [ ] Add coloration
-    - [ ] See if you can add coloration to clap
+    - [x] See if you can add coloration to clap

-- [ ] Figure out why my pay
 - [ ] Add encapsulation
 - [ ] Clean up errors
 - [ ] Clean up print statements

-Must fix the ctrl-c interrupt - basically the threads listen but they are still spawning new.
-I'll try to figure out how to do it in go and then port.
-I really despise rust async.

-On customization -

-Here is everything that could be customized
-- [ ] Payload
-        :: not going to have customization, will just be 32 random bytes - room for improvements

-ping flags -

-- [ ] -a audible ping
-- [ ] -c count - number of pings
-- [ ] -i interval - time to wait between pings
-- [ ] -t ttl - set ipv4 ttl
-- [ ] -h hop limit - set ipv6 hop limit
-- [ ] -T timeout - time to wait for a response

 Potential Improvements -